'Radical rethink' needed to tackle obesity, hunger, climate: report

 The way in which food is currently produced, distributed and consumed not only fuels the hunger and obesity pandemics, it also generates 25 to 30 per cent of planet-warming greenhouse gas emissions.

-Cattle production alone accounts for more than have of those gases, in the form of methane-laden flatulence and CO2 when forests - especially in Brazil - are cleared to accommodate livestock.
+Cattle production alone accounts for more than half of those gases, in the form of methane-laden flatulence and CO2 when forests - especially in Brazil - are cleared to accommodate livestock.

 A transport system dominated by cars contributes another 15 to 25 per cent of emissions, and supports a sedentary lifestyle.

-"Underpinning all of these are weak political governance, the unchallenging economic pursuit of GPD growth, and the powerful commercial engineering of overconsumption," the report said.
+"Underpinning all of these are weak political governance, the unchallenging economic pursuit of GDP growth, and the powerful commercial engineering of overconsumption," the report said.

 "Undernutrition is declining too slowly to meet global targets, no country has reversed its obesity epidemic, and comprehensive policy responses to the threat of climate change have barely begun."